ChechG/ensolvers-to-do-list/README.md

 One of the most crucial parts of the overall performance of the app is the database mapping implemented.
 To better understand and start using the app, a dump.sql file is used to populate the database when you run the script.
 Once you get the hang of it, the user can delete the default tasks and folders.

+Use your root password to dump the dump file in the mysql database.

 ## Author

 Cecilia Giudice